tikv/website/content/docs/3.0/faq/faq.md

 ## How do I run TiKV?

-For further information, see [TiDB Quick Start Guide](https://github.com/tikv/tikv/blob/master/docs/op-guide/deploy-tikv-using-docker-compose.md) and information under the [TiKV documentation](https://github.com/tikv/tikv/wiki/TiKV-Documentation).
+For further information, see [Quick Start](../tasks/getting-started.md) for deploying a TiKV testing cluster, or [Deploy TiKV](../tasks/deploy/introduction.md) for deploying TiKV in production.

 ## When to use TiKV?